 During these two days sail across the Drake Passage.
 When crosing the Antarctic Convergence, arrive in the circum-Antarctic up welling zone.
 In this area you may see wandering albatrosses, grey headed albatrosses, black-browed albatrosses, light-mantled sooty albatrosses, Cape pigeons, southern fulmars, Wilson’s storm petrels, blue petrels, and Antarctic petrels.
 Near the South Shetland Islands, catch a glimpse of the first icebergs.

 A typical itinerary in the South Shetlands and Antarctic Peninsula could be as follows.
-This is a sample only, the final itinerary will be determined by the Expedition Leader on board.
+This is a sample only, the final itinerary is determined by the Expedition Leader on board.
 Sail directly to “High Antarctica”, passing the Melchior Islands and the Schollaert Channel between Brabant and Anvers Island.
 On Cuverville Island, a small precipitous island, nestled between the mountains of the Antarctic Peninsula and Danco Island, find a large colony of gentoo penguins and breeding pairs of brown skuas.
 On Danco Island observe chinstrap penguins and possibly Weddell and crabeater seals.
 In Neko Harbor have the opportunity to set foot on the Antarctic Continent in a magnificent landscape of huge glaciers.
 Enjoy the landscape surrounded by alpine peaks during zodiac cruises.

 When sailing to Paradise Bay, with its myriad icebergs and deep cut fjords, have the opportunity to set foot on the Antarctic continent again and to zodiac cruise between the icebergs in the inner parts of the fjords.
 In this area you have good chances to see humpback whales and minke whales.